These incredible Yorkshire attractions are just a train ride away.

 Widen your horizons at a cutting-edge art gallery

-Wakefield is home to The Hepworth, award-winning art gallery, and it’s only a seven-minute walk away from the city’s train station.
+Wakefield is home to The Hepworth, award-winning art gallery, and it’s only a seven-minute walk from the city’s train station.
 It’s a building you can’t miss – all concrete and sculptural sharp angles.
 Once inside, you can stroll around six galleries, filled with contemporary art from Barbara Hepworth herself, as well as other British sculptors like Henry Moore and international artists like Helen Marten and Alexandra Bircken.
-Don’t forget to check out the stunning garden either, dotted with outdoor sculpture and bursting with colour from Japanese cherry blossoms and other plants.
+Don’t forget to check out the stunning garden either, dotted with outdoor sculptures and bursting with colour from Japanese cherry blossoms and other plants.

 Treat yourself to the Turkish baths

 The Turkish Baths in Harrogate is one of the most historically complete, working Victorian baths in the country.
 It’s like stepping back in time and across the world – it has a Moorish design, which means Islamic arches, painted ceilings and terrazzo floors.
 This is a beautiful space to relax in, and only a short train ride away.
 You can make your way through the warm Frigidarium, the steam room, the heated rooms and the cool plunge pool.
 Want more relaxation?
 They offer treatments too.
 Try the Turkish spa body ritual for an eastern-inspired volcanic scrub and essential oil body massage.